Web Analytics Made Easy - Statcounter

 What “premium,” “natural,” “holistic,” and “complete & balanced” actually mean

-Natural.
 No regulated definition.
-A food can be “natural” and still contain BHA, BHT, and synthetic colours, depending on how a brand defines it.
+A food can be 'natural' and still contain BHA, BHT, and synthetic colours.

-Vet-approved.
-This usually means a vet was paid to consult on the formulation.
-It does not mean the broader veterinary community endorses the brand.
+Typically means a vet was paid to consult on the formulation.
+Not an independent endorsement from the veterinary community.

 The label that matters is the back of the bag.
 The front is wallpaper.